blegas78/chaos/docs/TLOU2/README.md

 77: Moose -- The moose is dead.
 The moose does not move.
 (Disables Left Joystick)
 78: Motion Control Aiming -- No more right joystick, tilt the controller to aim/look instead
 79: Motion Control Movement -- No more left joystick, tilt the controller to move instead
-80: Mute Dialogue -- Characters just need to STFU
+80: Mute Dialogue -- Sorry Shannon :(
 81: Mute Music -- The music is too intense, let's turn it off!
 82: Mute Sound Effects -- Gunshots hurt our ears :(
 83: Mystery -- Applies any random modifier